Meadowlarke/Bibliography/Illich1970.md

 7: Social rank and schooling.

--: #Z: Laws must be passed which prohibit discrimination based on prior schooling.

--: #Z: Most learning happens casually, as a result of interest or circumstance.
-It is an illusion that most learning happens in school.

-7: The importance and benefit of planned instruction.
+-: The importance and benefit of planned instruction.

 8: Educational "credit card" proposal.